-Parking Pass Applications will be available Monday, August 6, 2018 in the CCHS office or may be downloaded down below.
-The 2018-2019 passes are $20.
-Seniors will be given priority until August 31st.
-Then, all other applications will be processed in the order they were received.
+Parking Pass Applications will be available to the Seniors only starting October 1st to 6th.
+Then all other applications will be accepted and processed in the order they are received.
+Seniors will be given first priority.
+The 2020-2021 passes are $20 and can be paid with cash, money order or check payable to "Cedar Cliff High School".
 Students should be sure to provide copies of drivers license, proof of registration and insurance for all the listed vehicles.
 The application will be pulled if any information is missing, or if the student has an obligation.
-All passes must be displayed on September 10, 2018.
+All passes must be displayed by October 26.
+Applications can be downloaded below.

 Please note we will only process COMPLETED parking applications.
 Completed applications include the following items:

 1. Cash, Money Order or Check payable to Cedar Cliff High School for $20.00

 2. A photocopy of the students PA Driver's License.

-3. A Photocopy of vehicle registration for each car.
+3. A Photocopy of vehicle registration for each vehicle.

 4. A photocopy of car insurance for each vehicle.